-For optimal loading of a low fire, take medium to large size fuel pieces (between 4.5- and 6-inches cross section dimensions approximately) on the bottom and use small to medium size fuel pieces (3 to 4.5 inches cross section dimensions approximately) on top.
+For optimal loading of a low fire, take medium to large size fuel pieces (between 4.5 and 6 inches cross section dimensions approximately) on the bottom and use small to medium size fuel pieces (3 to 4.5 inches cross section dimensions approximately) on top.
 To have the longest burn time, put the smallest piece on top of the first three, in the front of the firebox (see example in the Figure 15 in the next page).

-Figure 13: Position of the bottom pieces (Low burn)

-Figure 14: Position of the two top pieces (Low burn)
+Figure 13: Position of the bottom Figure 14: Position of the two top pieces (Low burn)